Taken from the March/April 2013 issue of the Women's Health Activist Newsletter.

 Even during a natural disaster, a community can save your life.
 The 1995 Chicago heat wave provides an example of how essential communities are.
 This disaster claimed the lives of over 700 elderly residents.
 An analysis of these deaths found that vibrant, connected, and socially cohesive neighborhoods lost far fewer of their elderly residents than did neighborhoods where the elderly were isolated.
 Surprisingly, the well-connected neighborhoods were no wealthier than the non-connected areas; many were low-income and run-down communities where residents lacked air conditioning and other resources.
 What differed between the two types of communities was that, in the cohesive areas, the neighbors knew one another and went out of their way to check on the elderly, both in person and by phone, during the heat wave.
 Research indicates that residents of neighborhoods that have robust social infrastructures are significantly healthier both during ordinary times and during disasters.1

-This is one reason that women tend to do better than men as they age, because women tend to be more in touch with their neighbors and families and to have stronger social ties than men do.
+This is one reason that women tend to do better than men as they age: Women tend to be more in touch with their neighbors and families and have stronger social ties than men.
 Retirement communities can help foster such cohesion and community infrastructure for their residents.
-In fact, retirement community residents live, on average, a few years longer and are healthier than older people who are isolated and disconnected from social groups.2 Senior centers can also offer this type of support, since eating, exercising, and playing games together connects people.
+In fact, retirement community residents live, on average, a few years longer and are healthier than older people who are isolated and disconnected from social groups.2 Senior centers can also offer this type of support since eating, exercising, and playing games together connects people.
 We can also create our own support communities.

 The Importance of Exercise

 Our communities can also help us stay fit in our older years.